-- Be a degree-seeking student - Be in "good standing" with the University at the time of disbursement of funds (i.e., not on conduct probation) - Meet Scholarship Academic Progress Policy requirements: - o Complete at least 30 hours per academic year (fall-spring/summer in some instances) - o Maintain a 2.5 cumulative GPR
+- Be a degree-seeking student - Be in "good standing" with the University at the time of disbursement of funds (i.e., not on conduct probation) - Meet Scholarship Academic Progress Policy requirements: - Complete at least 30 hours per academic year (fall-spring/summer in some instances) - Maintain a 2.5 cumulative GPR

-Scholarships & Financial Aid monitors a scholarship recipient's academic progress at the fall mid-term, end of the fall semester and at the end of the spring semester.
+Scholarships & Financial Aid monitors a scholarship recipient's academic progress at the fall mid- term, end of the fall semester and at the end of the spring semester.
 Colleges, departments and other scholarship-granting units may have other specific requirements to remain eligible for their respective scholarship awards (e.g. Higher GPA or specific major).
 The awarding unit is responsible for monitoring their students' scholarship eligibility.

-Scholarship Academic Progress Policy and Academic Scholarship Policies and Resource Guide for each academic year can be found here: https://aggie.tamu.edu/resources/forms-and-media
+Scholarship Academic Progress Policy and Academic Scholarship Policies and Resource Guide for each academic year can be found here: http://scholarships.tamu.edu/Forms